-Kraken currently implements a univariate time series model that has similarities to best performing models in the industry like Auto-SARIMA.
+What's going on under the hood: Kraken currently implements a univariate time series model that has similarities to best performing models in the industry like Auto-SARIMA.
 Time series modeling looks for seasonality and general growth trends based on historical data.
-This allows the models to predict into the future any amount of time.

 The forecast window for time series modeling is 365 days.
 The default horizon is 30 days.
 Kraken will attempt to use five-fold cross validation unless there aren't enough rows of data, in which case Kraken will drop to four-fold cross validation.
 A minimum of 60 days' worth of data is necessary for a viable prediction, but we strongly recommend a larger dataset for more accurate forecasting.